TediCross/TediCross/README.md

 Thanks to Etheral for helping make this

-Q: I'm new to this!
+> Q: I'm new to this!
 How do I enter the repo and start issuing commands?
-A: Open up your Windows command prompt - cmd.exe - and navigate to the directory in which you extracted TediCross.
-You can use the `cd [directory]` command to navigate there one step at a time, ex. `cd downloads`.
+> A: Open up your command prompt - bash or similar in Linux/Mac or cmd.exe in Windows - and navigate to the directory in which you extracted TediCross.
+You can use the `cd [directory]` command to navigate there one step at a time, ex. `cd Downloads`.
+>

-Q: When I enter "npm start", my cmd window starts producing endless errors!
+> Q: When I enter "npm start", my cmd window starts producing endless errors!
-A: That might mean you're missing the bot token for Telegram or Discord - both of those should be inserted into their places in the settings.json file.
+> A: That might mean you're missing the bot token for Telegram or Discord - both of those should be inserted into their places in the settings.json file.
+>

-Q: The bot responds with a generic help message when I ask it for info!
+> Q: The bot responds with a generic help message when I ask it for info!
-A: The command to write is "@botname chatinfo", not "@botname /chatinfo"
+> A: The command to write is "@botname chatinfo", not "@botname /chatinfo"
+>

-Q: My bot is responding to messages sent in one of the chats, but it's responding with a generic help message!
+> Q: My bot is responding to messages sent in one of the chats, but it's responding with a generic help message!
-A: Doublecheck the Telegram and Discord chat IDs you put into settings.json.
+> A: Doublecheck the Telegram and Discord chat IDs you put into settings.json.
 Group chats in Telegram always have a negative ID, so they start with a "-"
+>

-Q: I see in the Git repo there's an update to the bot.
+> Q: I see in the Git repo there's an update to the bot.
 How do I update it?
-A: If you cloned the repo, it's as simple as using the command `git pull`.
-If you downloaded it as a zip, or somehow else, download it again and copy your settings file
+> A: If you cloned the repo, it's as simple as using the command `git pull`.
+If you downloaded it as a zip, or somehow else, download it again and copy your settings file.
+It may or may not be necessary to run `npm install` again

 Questions?